for my business

 Insurance for specialised risks

 The appliances and technological equipment in your home are some of the most expensive items you'll ever own.
 Unfortunately, they are also the most sensitive to power surges.

 With load shedding expected to become an increasingly common occurrence, it has become more important than ever to put preventative measures in place that will avert extra expenses.

 We've put together this list of practical tips showing you how to minimise loss and damage in and around your home, in the event of load shedding.

-Ensure that electric fencing and gates still work during a blackout, or request more regular patrols and checks from your security company.
+Ensure that electric fencing and gates still work or request more regular patrols and checks from your security company.
 As with your home alarm, making sure your electrical security measures work can make all the difference.
 Most security companies will be on high alert during periods of load shedding especially.

 If you have any questions or concerns about load shedding and your insurance cover, speak to your intermediary or call us on 0860 444 444.